 Ensure your résumé is up-to-date and highlights your skills.
 You will apply for your field placement position.

 Attend a field placement information session.
-If you cannot attend an information session, meet with the program's University Advisor to ensure you meet the requirements for BCSC 398: Professional Field Placement.
+If you cannot attend an information session, meet with the program’s University Advisor to review the requirements to take the Professional Field Placement course.

-Apply for the course by sending an e-mail to email@example.com to the attention of the program’s University Advisor requesting to be added to Workplace Integrated Learning (WIL) in MacEwanLife.
-MacEwanLife is used to confirm students’ eligibility to take the course and coordinate field placements.
+Apply for the course by sending an e-mail to firstname.lastname@example.org to the attention of the program’s University Advisor requesting to be added to the program’s field placement list.
+Include your name, major, student ID number and when you expect to start your field placement (fall, winter, spring/summer).
+The program will use this information to confirm students’ eligibility to take the course and coordinate field placements.

-Complete a Work Integrated Learning Confidentiality Agreement and your profile in MacEwanLife.
+Complete a Work Integrated Learning Confidentiality Agreement and Field Placement Description form when your field placement is confirmed and return to the program office.

 Attend a pre-departure orientation session if you are going outside of the country for your field placement.

-Forms and further information are available in MacEwanLife or from the program office.
+Forms and further information are available from the program office.

 To receive your credential, you must apply to graduate by the deadline.
 You can find the application to graduate in myStudentSystem.